Extrema

 For example, consider .

-The vertex is the global/absolute minimum because it’s the lowest point on the entire domain of all real numbers.
-It’s also a relative/local minimum because, compared to nearby points, it’s still lower.
+The vertex is the absolute minimum because it’s the lowest point on the entire domain of all real numbers.
+It’s also a relative minimum because it’s lower than the points on either side of it.

 On the other hand, has no absolute maximum on its full domain, because as , .